Indian Threats Of Using Nukes Against Pakistan Madness: AJK President - UrduPoint

 Indian Threats Of Using Nukes Against Pakistan Madness: AJK President

-Azad Jammu Kashmir President Sardar Masood Khan Tuesday exhorted Pakistani and the Kashmiri expatriates to gear up their efforts to expose the real face of Indian Prime Minister Narendra Modi to the international community and to appraise the world of the heinous Indian designs against peace and security of the region.
+The AJK President, Sardar Masood Khan has exhorted Pakistani and the Kashmiri expatriates to gear up their efforts to expose the real face of Indian Prime Minister Narendra Modi to the international community and to appraise the world of the heinous Indian designs against peace and security of the region

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Sep, 2019 ) :Azad Jammu Kashmir President Sardar Masood Khan Tuesday exhorted Pakistani and the Kashmiri expatriates to gear up their efforts to expose the real face of Indian Prime Minister Narendra Modi to the international community and to appraise the world of the heinous Indian designs against peace and security of the region.
+DUBAI (UrduPoint / Pakistan Point News - 24th September, 2019) The AJK President, Sardar Masood Khan has exhorted Pakistani and the Kashmiri expatriates to gear up their efforts to expose the real face of Indian Prime Minister Narendra Modi to the international community and to appraise the world of the heinous Indian designs against peace and security of the region.

-Addressing a reception hosted by Pakistani Consulate General in Dubai, he said that Pakistani and Kashmiri expatriates need to inculcate unity in their ranks and file and highlight India's repression and human rights violations in occupied Jammu and Kashmir, said a press release received here.
+Addressing a reception hosted by Pakistani Consulate General here, he said that Pakistani and Kashmiri expatriates need to inculcate unity in their rank and file, and highlight India's repression and human rights violations in occupied Jammu and Kashmir.

 "To prevent reaction of Kashmiri people against this robbery, India has clamped the worst curfew restrictions on occupied Kashmir and has put thousands of innocent Kashmiri people behind bars," he said that after prisons in occupied Kashmir have been over-packed, these political prisoners are being shifted to different notorious Indian prisons including Tihar jail of Delhi.